lindsey98/COVID-Dialogue/README.md

 On the Chinese dataset, we developed a GPT2-based COVID-19 dialogue generation model.
-The details are provided in this [paper draft](https://github.com/pengtaoxie/pengtaoxie.github.io/blob/master/coviddiag-model.pdf)
+The details are provided in this [report](https://github.com/pengtaoxie/pengtaoxie.github.io/blob/master/coviddiag-model.pdf)

 If you find the code useful, please cite: